yroffin/jarvis-go-ext/README.md

 ## WiringPI

-Tools is base on wiringPi so setup wiringPi on your host
+Connector is based on wiringPi so setup wiringPi on your host [here](http://wiringpi.com)

 ## Teleinfo option